 DUCKLINGS GRADE 1, 2 AND 3

 The Ducklings badges are for beginner swimmers and the children can progress through from Ducklings 1 to Ducklings 3.
 The main focus of these badges is water safety and confidence.
 The children will learn about pool safety and will develop their ability to play and move in the water comfortably and confidently.
 They will achieve this through exercises such as kicking and travelling on their front and back for a maximum distance of 5 meters.
-This level is conducted in shallow water where the use of goggles is optional.

 OLYMPIC BLUE RING AND OLYMPIC BLACK RING

 The Olympic Ring Awards are for students that have a basic level of competence in all strokes and are now beginning to learn skills for competitive swimming as well as improving their fitness for swimming.
 The Blue Ring is an extension of the Shark Award but students are expected to perform the strokes without the assistance of any floats and the time for the skills is longer, so students develop their endurance.
 For the Olympic Black Ring Award, students will learn the appropriate start and finish for all 4 competitive strokes and will apply their skills in races and timed activities.
 Students will also learn the formative stages of tumble turns.

 For the Red Ring Award students develop their endurance even further, swimming 80m without stopping and begin to learn the turns for all four strokes.
 We will also focus on the correct breathing technique for the different strokes.
 For the Yellow Ring, students must demonstrate endurance and consistent technique in all strokes, as well as more advanced self-rescue skills such as jumping in the pool without submerging.
 The Yellow Ring is a culmination of the start, turn and finish skills practiced for all four strokes in previous awards.